ACCEPTING CASES NATIONWIDE

 What Is Talcum Powder?

-Talcum powder, which is often known as baby powder, is made from talc, a fine, white powder known for its softness and ability to absorb moisture.
-Talc is a mineral that is a combination of magnesium, oxygen, hydrogen, and silicon.
-When talc is ground up, it forms a powder that is used in infant, skin, and beauty products, including baby and body powders.
-Baby powder can help reduce rashes and soothe irritated skin, and it is also used to control odors.
+Talcum powder is made from talc, a fine, white mineral known for its softness and ability to absorb moisture.
+Talc is a combination of magnesium, oxygen, hydrogen, and silicon.
+When talc is ground up, it forms a powder.
+This powder has been the main ingredient in many infant, skin, and beauty products, including baby powder and body powders.
+Talcum powder can help reduce rashes and soothe irritated skin.
+It is also used to control odors and is often scented when used as a body powder.

 Common Uses of Talcum Powder

-Talcum powder has many different uses in the personal care, beauty, household, and agricultural industries:
+Talcum powder has many different uses in the personal care, beauty, household, and agricultural industries.
+Here are some of the common uses of talcum powder:

-- Personal care: Talc is a main ingredient in dry shampoo, baby powder, deodorants, feminine hygiene products, and moisture-absorbing body powders.
+• Personal care: Talc was once a common main ingredient in dry shampoo, baby powder, deodorants, feminine hygiene products, and moisture-absorbing body powders.
+It has become less common as people understand the possible negative side effects of talc.

-- Food industry: Talc is added to pantry items, like spices, and in ceramics, rubbers, and plastics, because of its anti-caking properties.
+• Food industry additive: Talc is added to pantry items, like spices, and in ceramics, rubbers, and plastics, because of its anti-caking properties.

 Many consumers used talcum-based products in their daily lives without knowing it.
-Further, Johnson & Johnson and other companies have not been transparent about the potential risks of talc-containing goods.
+Some companies, like Johnson & Johnson, built entire product lines and business units around products that contained talc.

 Popularity of J&J Baby Powders

 Historically, Johnson & Johnson’s baby powders were a staple in nurseries across the United States.
-By some estimates, about half of all American babies born in the 20th century had baby J&J’s baby powder used on them.
+By some estimates, about half of all American babies born in the 20th century had J&J’s baby powder used on them.
 Parents turned to this product to help with diaper rash, reduce odors, and prevent chafing.
 Johnson & Johnson’s baby powder has been around since 1894, and its powders have also been used by adults to reduce sweat and moisture in sensitive areas.
+One of the company’s most popular products was Shower-to-Shower.
+This adult hygiene powder used to contain talc and is alleged to have caused ovarian cancer in some women.

 Talcum Powder and Asbestos